Insurance13 min read

 A Practical Study Workflow for the Final Two Weeks

 Use the last two weeks to convert recognition into decision speed.
-On day one, take a mixed diagnostic in /study-guides/ny-life-health and tag every missed question by reason: did you miss a definition, confuse two similar products, overlook a state rule, or run out of time?
+On day one, take a mixed diagnostic in /practice/ny-life-health and tag every missed question by reason: did you miss a definition, confuse two similar products, overlook a state rule, or run out of time?
 Definitions need flashcards.
 Similar products need comparison tables.
 State rules need a short checklist.
 Timing mistakes need practice blocks with a visible clock.

 During the first week, work in focused sets.
 Do life insurance one day, health insurance the next, annuities after that, and New York law at least every other session.
 Do not wait until the end to study regulations.
 Many candidates know term versus whole life but lose points on replacement, advertising, producer authority, unfair claims practices, or what must happen before a license is issued.
 After each set, rewrite the explanation in your own words.
 If you cannot explain why the wrong answer is wrong, you have not finished the question.